reddy2004/socketio-node-cluster/README.md

 Clients can connect to these gears over socketio.
 Clients could be browsers/apps etc.
 All communication between gears, between gears and clients is done using json format data.

+TODO (updated 09 JAN 2016)

+1. Get gears to start communicating with MASTER and each other                                      [Basic done]
+2. Allow saving of configuration data in MASTER and easy distribution of config data among gears.
+3. Gears must allow easy exchange of config data of clients, conn status etc.